Hesperian Health Guides

 A vaginal exam can help you decide when to get medical help.

-Most women’s labors progress normally, and usually, there is no need to do a vaginal exam.
-But a vaginal exam can be useful because it is the most sure way to know if labor is progressing normally.
+A vaginal exam is useful because it is the most sure way to see how labor is progressing.
 An exam can show you how open a woman’s cervix is and whether the baby is breech or head first.

 How to do a vaginal exam